hashicorp/terraform-provider-google/website/docs/r/storage_bucket.html.markdown

 * `requester_pays` - (Optional, Default: false) Enables [Requester Pays](https://cloud.google.com/storage/docs/requester-pays) on a storage bucket.

-* `bucket_policy_only` - (Deprecated, Default: false) Enables [Bucket Policy Only](https://cloud.google.com/storage/docs/bucket-policy-only) access to a bucket.
-This field will be removed in the next major release of the provider.

 * `uniform_bucket_level_access` - (Optional, Default: false) Enables [Uniform bucket-level access](https://cloud.google.com/storage/docs/uniform-bucket-level-access) access to a bucket.

 <a name="nested_lifecycle_rule"></a>The `lifecycle_rule` block supports: